 The search market can be a mine field if you don't understand the process, so we have put together some information you may find useful.
 We can't tell you which search to choose, but we can certainly provide you with all the facts so that you can make the right decision for you.

 If you are still confused after reading this, or have any questions, then please feel free to get in touch

-There are two main types of search - an official Local Authority Search and a personal search, or a regulated search, as some companies now call them.
+There are two main types of property search - an official local authority search and a personal search, or a regulated search, as some companies now call them.